 So, if you’re planning on hiking the Kalalau Trailearly in the morning, you can simply pop your tent at Haena Beach Parkjust down the road.
 You’ll beat all the other tourists to the small, cramped parking lot at the trailhead early in the morning, and you don’t have to worry about navigating morning traffic across the north shore’s notorious one-lane bridges.

 If you stay in a hotel, you’re tethered to one location.
 You’ll spend hours simply driving to and from Kauai’s many natural wonders.
 And these natural wonders are spread pretty evenly about the island.
-There’s really not central location on Kauai, so popping around the island in your tent will give you a leg up on the rest of the world.
+There’s really not a central location on Kauai, so popping around the island in your tent will give you a leg up on the rest of the world.

 Don’t think you’ll be forgoing creature comforts when you beach camp on Kauai.
 Each of the island’s campsites offers up clean bathrooms and outdoor showers.
 And don’t worry.
 The high temperatures and humidity of the island will make outdoor showering comfortable even if there’s no hot water.

 But that brings us to one word of caution when beach camping on Kauai.
-Each side of the island -- north, east, south and west -- has its own climate.
+Each side of the island -- north, east, south, and west -- has its own climate.
 Beware of the climate before you pick your campsite because you might be in for an uncomfortable night of sleep.

 The north and east sides of the island are rather humid.
 It’s so humid that many visitors have a difficult time adjusting to the wet heat, and that heat won’t let you sleep in very long.
 You may be waking up in a pool of sweat just after sunrise.
 But the south and west sides of the island are reliably dry, but they are also very hot.
 You can get away with sleeping late on one of the dry sides of the island so long as you pitch your tent in some shade.

 You’ll also have to be aware of the bugs.
 The humid sides of the island -- north and east -- have quite a few mosquitoes, so you’re going to want to pack that bug spray.
 You can avoid most of the airborne bugs by camping on the dry sides of the island -- south and west.
-But there is one bug in particular you should be concerned with, and this bug lives on all sides of the island.
+But there is one bug, in particular, you should be concerned with, and this bug lives on all sides of the island.

 The giant centipede somehow made its way to the island of Kauai, and it is thriving.
-There are a myriad of centipede and millipede species on the island, but you should avoid anything that even resembles a centipede during your stay.
+There is a myriad of centipede and millipede species on the island, but you should avoid anything that even resembles a centipede during your stay.
 The giant centipede has a stinging bite, and locals will tell you that there is nothing that will ease the excruciating pain.
 They’ll just say to get drunk for a few days until the swelling subsides.
 And, of course, you’re at a higher risk of an interaction with one of these nasty critters when you camp on Kauai.

 But you shouldn’t worry too much.
 Some locals have lived on the island for quite some time and have never even seen a centipede.
 Yet some first-time tourists are bitten just days after landing in Lihue.
 All you have to do is keep your eyes peeled, and you won’t have any problems with the skittish bug.
 After all, the giant centipede wants nothing to do with you.